mcamara/laravel-localization/README.md

 This file have some interesting configuration settings (as the allowed locales or browser language detection, among others) feel free to play with it, all variables are self-explained.

 ## Changelog
+### 0.12.1
+- Throws exception if Larvel's default locale is not in the array of supported locales.

 ### 0.12.0
 - Changes 302 redirect in to 307 to prevent POST values from being consumed.
 - Added localizeURL function